 Can you communicate why you don’t provide them?

 If you cannot meet the needs of someone with whom you have a relationship in the way they initially expect, can you find a different way to meet them?

 Personally, I try to remember that when people do things for me rather than hugging me, they have demonstrated a willingness to step out of their comfort zone, have given up something that would possibly have benefitted them, and shown me a tremendous amount of respect.
 How can I do that for them?

 “HUGS” Build Relationships

 While many think people with autism struggle to connect with others, I believe that my relationships with others benefit from the commitment we make to understand each other.
-We have each found that work to be worthwhile, and we see that it grows us as people.
-In the same way, hugs and autism when considered in the model presented here proves counterintuitive.
+We have each found that work to be worthwhile, and we see that it helps us grow as people.
+In the same way, hugs and autism, when considered in the model presented here, proves counterintuitive.